Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Examples

 It would be interesting to show the analogue of Corollary~\ref{NY} for Ornstein-Uhlenbeck or Walsh semigroup.

 \begin{problem} Let $\{T_t\}_{t>0}$ be the Ornstein-Uhlenbeck or Walsh semigroup as above and $X$ be of martingale cotype $q$.
 Does one have

 \end{problem}

 It would, of course, suffice to consider the Walsh case.
-On the other hand, it is likely that in the Ornstein-Uhlenbeck setting one could get a dimension dependent estimate $ \mathsf{L}^{T}_{c,q, p}(X)\les_d\max\big(p^{\frac1q},\, p'\big) \mathsf{M}_{c,q}(X)$ by standard techniques on the Ornstein-Uhlenbeck semigroup.
+On the other hand, it is likely that in the Ornstein-Uhlenbeck setting one could get a dimension dependent estimate $ \mathsf{L}^{T}_{\cc,q, p}(X)\les_d\max\big(p^{\frac1q},\, p'\big) \mathsf{M}_{\cc,q}(X)$ by standard techniques on the Ornstein-Uhlenbeck semigroup.
 However, here a dimension free estimate is more important than the corresponding one for the heat semigroup in $\real^d$ in view of analysis in Wiener space.

 \begin{ex}{\bf Translation semigroup}.
 We have already used the translation semigroup $\{\tau_t\}_{t>0}$ in in the proof of Theorem~\ref{Poisson ML}.
 It is not analytic on $L_p(\real)$ for any $p$.
-By \eqref{translation to Poisson}, if $X$ is of Lusin cotype $q$ relative to the subordinated Poisson semigroup $\{P^\tau_t\}_{t>0}$ on $L_p(\real;X)$, so is $X$ relative to the Poisson semigroup subordinated to any semigroup of regular contractions $\{T_t\}_{t>0}$ on $L_p(\O; X)$.
-Consequently, the Lusin cotype relative to $\{P^\tau_t\}_{t>0}$ is equivalent to the martingale cotype.\end{ex}
+By \eqref{translation to Poisson}, if $X$ is of Luzin cotype $q$ relative to the subordinated Poisson semigroup $\{P^\tau_t\}_{t>0}$ on $L_p(\real;X)$, so is $X$ relative to the Poisson semigroup subordinated to any semigroup of regular contractions $\{T_t\}_{t>0}$ on $L_p(\O; X)$.
+Consequently, the Luzin cotype relative to $\{P^\tau_t\}_{t>0}$ is equivalent to the martingale cotype.\end{ex}

 \begin{ex}{\bf $L_2$-theory}.
 Let $A$ be a positive densely defined operator on $L_2(\O)$.
 Then $-A$ generates an analytic semigroup $\{T_t\}_{t>0}$ of contractions on $L_2(\O)$.
-The positivity preservingness can be characterized by means of the Dirichlet form associated to $A$ (cf. \cite[Theorem~1.3.2]{Davies}).
+Being positivity preserving can be characterized by means of the Dirichlet form associated to $A$ (cf. \cite[Theorem~1.3.2]{Davies}).
 Many classical examples are built in this way.
 Note, however, that it can happen that $\{T_t\}_{t>0}$ extends to a semigroup of bounded operators on $L_p(\O)$ for $p$ only in a small symmetric interval around $2$ as shown by the Laguerre semigroup.
-Even worse, $\{T_t\}_{t>0}$ cannot extrapolate to $L_p(\O)$ for any $p\neq2$.\end{ex}
+Even worse, it can happen that $\{T_t\}_{t>0}$ does not extrapolate to $L_p(\O)$ for any $p\neq2$.\end{ex}

-\begin{ex}{\bf A final example}.
-Given any $1<p<\8$ we can artificially construct a semigroup of regular contractions on $L_p$ but not bounded on $L_q$ for any $q\neq p$.
-Let $u$ be a unimodular measurable function on $\real$.
-Define